nuprl/website/blog/_src/posts/2019-11-17-optimizer-vs-transient.md

 Accessing a parameter, as in `(current-pseudo-random-generator)`, is an elimination form that may require a shape check.
-This particular parameter, however, is protected by a contract --- so there is no need for Transient-typed code to check.
+This particular parameter, however, is protected by a contract that enforces the precondition of `unsafe-flrandom`.

 - - -
-### list
+### Topic 8: list

 [list.rkt](https://github.com/racket/typed-racket/blob/master/typed-racket-lib/typed-racket/optimizer/list.rkt)
- safely applies unsafe list operations to `(List T ...)` and `(Listof T)` expressions.
+ safely applies unsafe list operations to list expressions.

 #### Example